 Muffins: You may also make these into muffins if you don’t want to bother with the donut pan.
 Spoon the batter into a non-stick muffin pan (metal or silicone), or into muffin papers or individual silicone muffin holders (as shown below) placed inside a metal muffin pan or on a cookie sheet.
 Smooth the batter on top so they don’t come out bumpy (unless you want bumpy).
 Bake for 25-30 minutes until lightly browned on top and muffin springs back slightly when touched on top.

-One-layer square cake: This recipe will make a one-layer cake as well.
+One-layer square cake: This recipe will make one 8×8-inch square cake as well.
 Cook it for 40-45 minutes, until there are a few cracks in the top of the cake.
 Forty minutes will yield a slightly moister cake.

 Raisins: I prefer golden raisins in this recipe but you can use regular brown raisins too.
 The batter and resulting donuts or muffins will be slightly darker in color with the brown raisins.